flyx/nix-flakes-go-plugins/part3.md

 And using Zig to cross-compile Go has [already been explored][6].
 So this is what we'll be doing.

-So without further ado, let's start writing `image-server-cross/flake.nix`:
+Without further ado, let's start writing `image-server-cross/flake.nix`:

+{% capture flake_src %}
+{% include_relative image-server-cross/flake.nix %}
+{% endcapture %}

-{% assign flake = include_relative image-server-cross/flake.nix | split "\n" %}
+{% assign flake = flake_src | newline_to_br | split: "<br />" %}

 {% highlight nix %}
-{{ flake | slice 0, 35 | join "\n"}}
+{{ flake | slice: 0, 12 | join: ""}}
 {% endhighlight %}

 We include Zig from a Flake instead of from `nixpkgs` to have the latest `0.9.0` version.
+We also include Go 1.18, which has not yet been released but is available as beta version.
+Go 1.18 fixes an [vital issue](https://github.com/golang/go/issues/43886) with cross-compiling for Windows.

+**Beta software is not for production use, especially not compilers!**
+I will update this article with the proper Go 1.18 version once it is out.
+I created the `go-1.18` overlay primarily for this article.
+The first Flake build will take some time since it needs to build Go 1.18 (it is not available in the binary cache).

+{% highlight nix %}
+{{ flake | slice: 12, 29 | join: ""}}
+{% endhighlight %}

+`go118pkgs` is a function that, given a `system`, instantiates nixpkgs with the given system and our Go 1.18 overlay.

-In our outputs, we define a function `platforms` which, given a `system`, shall give us a set of configurations for all target platforms we want to cross-compile to.
+`platforms` is a function that, given a `system`, shall give us a set of configurations for all target platforms we want to cross-compile to.

 `zigScripts` creates a derivation that contains the scripts `zcc` and `zxx` which are wrappers that call zig's bundled, cross-compiling clang (as described in [the article][6] mentioned above).
 This derivation depends on the `target` parameter, which is a [Target Triplet][7] that tells Zig about our target system.